Piccadilly Gardens: Manchester Royal Infirmary

-The Manchester Royal Infirmary relocated in 1908 to its current site on Oxford Road.
-The hospital buildings were completely demolished by April 1910 apart from the outpatients department, which continued to deal with minor injuries and dispense medication on this site until the 1930s.
+In 1908, the infirmary relocated to its current site on Oxford Road.
+The hospital buildings were completely demolished by April 1910, apart from the outpatients department which continued to deal with minor injuries and dispense medication on this site until the 1930s.

 The Manchester Public Free Library Reference Department was housed on the site for a number of years before the move to Manchester Central Library in 1934.